 Canny edge detection is a method of edge detection.
-The lanes are lines and have edges.
+The lanes are lines and edges and the purpose is to discover optimal edge detection.
+In this way, the edges in the image as well as unwanted noise called pixels to eliminate the full image recognition is done [6].
 Hough transformation method is a method that finds and shows shapes.
-Since the lane lines have a shape, lane lines can be found by the Hough transform method [4].
+Since the lane lines have a shape, lane lines can be found by the Hough transform method [7].